-- 1. The renewal of the Company's Stock Option Plan (the "Plan") as described in the management information circular dated October 9, 2024, prepared in connection with this annual general and special meeting of shareholders, is hereby approved, ratified and confirmed, with or without amendment. - 2.
+- 1. The adoption of the Company's new Omnibus Equity Incentive Plan (the "Plan") as described in this Management Information Circular dated June 27, 2025, prepared in connection with this annual general and special meeting of shareholders, is hereby approved, ratified and confirmed, with or without amendment. - 2.
 The form of the Plan may be amended in order to satisfy the requirements or requests of any regulatory authorities without requiring further approval of the shareholders of the Company. - 3.
 The board of directors of the Company is authorized to perform such further acts and execute such further documentation as may be required to give effect to the foregoing."